macobra52/SMB2-Randomizer/README.md

 This is a randomizer for Super Mario Bros 2 (US) that includes the following core options:

--Character Randomizer - modifies the game so that in each level you are locked into selecting one character chosen at random.
+- **Character Randomizer** - modifies the game so that in each level you are locked into selecting one character chosen at random.
 The character is automatically highlighted and you cannot use left/right to change them.

--Level Randomizer - Shuffles the level order (except for 7-2, which is always last).
-Additional options are also included to customize the level randomization, modify warp functionality, and randomize most plants that you pull from the ground.
+- **Level Randomizer** - Shuffles the level order (except for 7-2, which is always last).
+Additional options are also included to customize the level randomization, modify warp functionality, randomize most plants that you pull from the ground, and randomize how often stars and hearts appear.

--Enemy/Boss Randomizer - Randomizes most enemies (notable exception being Cobrats and Pokeys due to their uniqueness), Pansers, Sparks, the small jars that generate enemies, Birdos, Birdo pattern, and the HP of major bosses.
+- **Enemy/Boss Randomizer** - Randomizes most ground enemies, Pansers, Sparks, the small jars that generate enemies, Birdos (type and HP), Birdo pattern, and the HP of major bosses.

-First Time Instructions:
+### First Time Instructions:

 Ensure that you have Java 8 or later installed on your machine prior to running.
 If needed you can download from the link below: https://www.java.com/en/